zzzprojects/docs/entityframework.net/pages/querying-data/include-with-where-clause.md

 ```
 [Try it online](https://dotnetfiddle.net/p7gCwP)

-Now you will see that you have an anonymous type which has two properties, c, and Invoices.
+Now you will see that you have an anonymous type which has two properties: c and Invoices.

-A property called c is of type Customer, and it has all the invoices, the other property Invoices will have only those generated in the last seven days.
+A property called c is of type Customer, and it has all the invoices.
+The other property, Invoices, will have only those generated in the last seven days.

-## Third Part Library
+## Third Party Library

 ### Entity Framework Plus

-Entity Framework Plus [Query IncludeFilter](https://entityframework-plus.net/query-include-filter) feature allow filtering related entities.
+Entity Framework Plus [Query IncludeFilter](https://entityframework-plus.net/query-include-filter) feature allows filtering related entities.
 This library makes this a lot easier.

 ```csharp